 Course: The European Union at a Crossroads, social sciences track, University Programme

 Tancrède Voituriez has a Ph.D. in Economics and is director of Global Governance program at Iddri.
 His research focuses on trade and green innovation relationships, and on the causes of inertia in the implementation of sustainable development policies.
 He has been involved in numerous research projects on globalisation and sustainable development for the European Commission, the European Parliament, and the China Council for International Cooperation on Environment, among others.
 He has been lecturer at Sciences Po since 2005.

-- Sustainable Development in the 21st Century, social sciences track, University Programme
+- Sustainable Development and Climate Action, social sciences track, University Programme

 - Sustainable Development: Challenges and opportunities in a finite planet, Master class, Pre-College Programme